Bharathi-Nesan/sql_task6/README.md

 ##  Files

-- `subqueries_nested.sql` — Main SQL file with 15 examples
+- `subqueries.sql` — Main SQL file
   - 5 Subqueries in `SELECT`
   - 5 Subqueries in `WHERE`
   - 5 Subqueries in `FROM`